 Many patients find support and advice from other alopecia sufferers helpful.
 There are many patient support groups available around the UK.
 These can help you adjust to and accept your hair loss while your treatment is ongoing.
 Find a support group at Alopecia UK.

-If you’re waiting for your hair to return after an AA episode, you may be anxious to look for signs of regrowth.
+If you’re anxious to regrow hair after an AA episode, you may be anxious to look for signs of regrowth.

 It’s sometimes easy to mistake exclamation mark hair for vellus hair.
 However, exclamation mark hairs are usually a sign of continuing hair loss rather than regrowth .
 They’re often shorter and spikier than vellus hairs, and taper towards the scalp (like an exclamation mark).
 A professional trichologist will be able to tell you if you have exclamation mark hairs or vellus hairs.